rmurphey/blog-octopress/source/_posts/2012-12-10-js-conditionals.md

 comments: true
 ---

-Just a quick post, inspired by [Laura Kalbag's post](http://laurakalbag.com/display-none/), where she reminded me:
+Just a quick post, inspired by [Laura Kalbag's post](http://laurakalbag.com/display-none/), which included this gem:

 > We shouldn’t be fearful of writing about what we know.
 Even if you write from the most basic point of view, about something which has been ‘around for ages’, you’ll likely be saying something new to someone.